Is Breastfeeding Twelve or More Times a Day Normal? Not Always

 Written by Jody Segrave-Daly MS, RN, IBCLC

-As a veteran neonatal nurse and lactation consultant, I am often asked by parents to explain how the antibodies found in breastmilk work to protect their babies.
-Published research on immunology is extremely technical and difficult to understand, and unfortunately, the information that is readily available (especially on social media) contains a lot of false and conflicting information.
-So I’m here to share evidence-based information about this very important topic in a way that is easier for most parents to understand.
+As a veteran neonatal nurse and lactation consultant, parents often ask me how the antibodies found in breast/human milk work to protect their babies.
+Published research on immunology is highly technical and difficult to understand, and unfortunately, the readily available information (especially on social media) contains a lot of false and conflicting information.
+So, I’m here to share evidence-based information about this important topic in a way that is easier for most parents to understand.

 How does the immune system work?